Probiotics and Prebiotics: What's the Difference?

 How Do I Take A Probiotic Supplement?

-MaryRuth’s probiotic supplements come in various forms – you can take them either in liquid form or as capsules!
+MaryRuth’s probiotic supplements come in various forms — we have liquids, gummies, powders, and capsules!

 Our probiotic supplements are perfect for anyone who wants to support their gut microbiome.
 You can pair a daily MaryRuth’s probiotic supplement with plenty of healthy, nutrient-dense foods to support your gut health.